pcabreus/named-character-converter/README.md

 NamedCharacterConverter
 =======================

-This library provide you a simple way to convert html special character into words character.
+This library provide you a simple way to convert and encode html special character into words character.

 This version only supports: